javirudolph/StabilityToolkit/README.md

 ## A brief description of what this package can do

-Suppose we want to &#12;t the segregation-selection (SS) model to estimate the plasmid cost and the segregation rate, along with the initial fraction of segregants.
+Suppose we want to fit the segregation-selection (SS) model to estimate the plasmid cost and the segregation rate, along with the initial fraction of segregants.
 Given your data object name is `trial.data`, you can do this with a single line of code:

 ``` r
 simpleSSfit <- dynamic.fit(data1 = trial.data, model = "SS")